spcourse/progbg/python/en/overview/index.md

 # Overview of basic tools

 Python is a high level programming language.
 That means that it contains a lot of tools that can solve very specific problems.
-Not all languages have all those tools.
+Not all languages have all those tools, and you don't need them.

 This page gives an overview of all the most universal (basic) tools in python.
-Those are the (low-level) programming concepts that, in some form or another, are exist in almost *any* programming language, not just python.
+Those are the (low-level) programming concepts that, in some form or another, exist in almost *any* programming language, not just python.

 With combining the concepts below in the right way you can in theory write *any* program.